yunpengn/InterviewCracker/KnowledgeBase/Redis.md

 - Redis supports data persistence using RDB or AOF.
 - Starting from Redis 3.0, Redis natively supports cluster mode.
 - Redis is single-threaded, while Memcached is not.
+- As of 2019, Redis should almost always be better than Memcached.
+The only possible reason for choosing Memcached is its simplicity.

 ## Differences between Redis and etcd